 Chargebacks offer consumer protection: buyers are promised that they will not be responsible if their accounts have fraudulent activity, and they might even be able to reverse charges when they are dissatisfied with a product or service.

 If you run a business, excessive chargebacks can create some real problems:

 The main problem is that you don’t get paid when a chargeback hits your merchant account.
 You have likely paid fees to process the credit card sale, but end up with zero revenue from the transaction in question.
 You might have provided goods or services, so you’ve lost inventory or valuable time.

 The Ability to Reverse Charges

 With debit cards, chargebacks are allowed under the Electronic Funds Transfer Act.
 However, with both credit and debit cards, payment processors might have additional rules that allow for chargebacks, and those rules tend to provide more protection for consumers than federal law does (Visa and Mastercard branded debit cards or “zero liability” policies, for example.
 Federal law limits consumer loss to $50 if fraud is reported within 60 days.

 When it comes to payment services like PayPal, Google Wallet, and others, chargebacks get more complicated.
 Those services might offer their own form of “buyer protection” similar to the credit card processing networks otherwise buyers might be reluctant to use these services.

 Payments through these services are generally funded by credit cards, debit cards, and bank accounts, so consumers request a chargeback with their bank or the payment service.
 A customer never initiates a chargeback with the actual merchant.

-Credit card networks and payment services seem to be most sympathetic to consumers.
+Credit card networks and payment services seem to be the most sympathetic to consumers.
 Common reasons for chargebacks are shown below.

 - The customer was charged more than once.